RahulSurana123/openvslam/README.md

 *******************************************************************************************************************************************************************************************************************************************************

-##this project has been taken from openvslam project of xdspacelab and target is to implement a real time robot with the ability to move on its own when given a command
+## This project has been taken from openvslam project of xdspacelab and target is to implement a real time robot with the ability to move on its own when given a command

 ********************************************************************************************************************************************************************************************************************************************************